Egypt

 * See Assumptions section for a discussion on GWP values.

-The new NDC target is conditional on international support and Egypt still does not have an unconditional emissions reduction target.
-The CAT estimates Egypt can easily achieve this target – even without international support – and should therefore substantially strengthen it.
+The latest NDC still lacks transparency, making any quantitative assessment difficult.
+The target is conditional on international support and Egypt still does not have an unconditional emissions reduction target.
+The CAT estimates Egypt can easily overachieve this target with the policies it already has in place, even without international support.

-The new NDC still does not include an economy-wide emissions target but instead includes emissions reductions to be achieved in the following sub-sectors: electricity, transport and oil & gas.
+This NDC still does not include an economy-wide emissions target but instead includes emissions reductions to be achieved in the following sub-sectors: electricity, transport and oil & fossil gas.

 By 2030, Egypt pledges to the following emissions levels in these sectors:

 *NOTE: The figures used in Egypt’s NDC use global warming potential values from the IPCC’s Second Assessment Report (SAR).
-We have not converted the values from electricity and transport to AR4 values as CO2 is the dominant gas (see the Assumptions section for further details).
+For the calculation, we converted the SAR values to AR5 values (see the Assumptions section for further details).

-These three sectors accounted for 43% of Egypt’s total GHG emissions3 in 2015, the baseline year.
-In total, Egypt pledges to reduce emissions by 92 MtCO2e compared to a business-as-usual pathway in these sectors.
+These three sectors accounted for 43% of Egypt’s total GHG emissions in 2015, the baseline year.
+In total, Egypt pledges to reduce emissions by 92 MtCO2e below a business-as-usual pathway in these sectors.

 The revised target for the electricity sector is more ambitious than the previous one, as Egypt aims to reach it five years earlier and clarifies that it pertains to the share of electricity generation rather than capacity.

-Egypt also lists measures for the industry, buildings, tourism and waste sectors but does not commit to specific emissions reductions.
-The agriculture and land use sectors are excluded from mitigation action in the NDC.
+Egypt also lists measures for the industry, buildings, tourism and waste sectors but does not commit to specific emission reductions.
+The NDC excludes the agriculture and land use sectors from mitigation action.

-We estimate the conditional NDC target would lead to emissions increasing from around 345 MtCO2 today to 496–512 MtCO2e in 2030.
+We estimate the conditional NDC target would lead to emissions increasing from around 397 MtCO2 in 2023 to 539–554 MtCO2e in 2030, or 76–80% above 2010.
 The emissions level resulting from this target is well above what we project Egypt’s emissions trajectory to be with the policies it has implemented.
-Emissions for the electricity and transport sectors would increase by 52% and 140%, respectively, between 2015 and 2030.

 1.5°C compatible